What Is A1c?Skip to the navigation

 A1c test results show your average blood sugar level over time.
 The result is reported as a percentage.
-Your goal is to keep your hemoglobin A1c level as close to the normal level as possible.
-Studies suggest that the lower the A1c level, the lower the incidence of diabetic complications.
-The American Diabetes Association (ADA) recommends keeping the hemoglobin A1c less than 7%.
+Your goal is to keep your hemoglobin A1c level as close to your target level as possible.
+You and your doctor will work together to set your safe target level.

 The result of your A1c test can also be used to estimate your average blood sugar level.
 This is called your estimated average glucose, or eAG.
 Your eAG and A1c show the same thing in two different ways.
 They both help you know about your average blood sugar over the past 2 to 3 months.

 The table below shows A1c with estimated average glucose.